 I’m very glad that you chose Mearto for your online appraisal,

-Condition: The piece is in good condition with small signes of use and age.
+Condition: The piece is in generally good condition with a crack on the neck of the boy.

 Please don’t hesitate to reach us again for more online appraisals on your precious items, thank you for choosing Mearto.

 Please log in to your Mearto account to contact this seller or make an offer on this item.